gabrielh-silvestre/pixel-art/README.md

 #Pixel Art

-This project is a refactoring of [Trybe Pallet](https://gabrielh-silvestre.github.io/pixel_art/index.html) build to help me improve me undertandment about React.
+This project is a refactoring of [Trybe Pallet](https://gabrielh-silvestre.github.io/pixel_art/index.html) build to help me improve me understanding about React.

 ## Table of contents